Northwestern Emeriti Organization

 The Northwestern Emeriti Organization (NEO) was founded in 2001 with support of the Office of the Provost to further the social and professional life of its emeritus community and to continue benefiting from their abilities and knowledge in the University.
 (NEO maintains contact with the Association of Retirement Organizations in Higher Education and the Big Ten Retirement Association.)

-Each academic quarter features a dinner or luncheon at the Zhivago Restaurant for NEO members and invited spouses, partners, or friends followed by a program of learning or entertainment, usually by a member of Northwestern's rich community of scholars, teachers, and performers.
-Program for 2013-14:
+Each academic quarter features a dinner or luncheon at the Zhivago Restaurant, 9925 Gross Point Road, Skokie/Evanston, for NEO members and invited spouses, partners, or friends followed by a program of learning or entertainment, usually by a member of Northwestern's rich community of scholars, teachers, and performers.
+The cost is $15 per person and includes a choice of menu.
+Dinners are subsidized in part by the Provost's office.
+Program for 2014-15:

 The Faculty Handbook contains a comprehensive section on retirement procedures and eligibility for appointment to emeritus status.